Technical Reference Model

 Communication Infrastructure such as Servers and Network devices can be defined that interface to Application Platforms, which in turn provide interfaces for Business and Infrastructure Applications.
 The Deployment diagram can be used to model all of these elements and can show the relationships between the different levels of elements in the Technical Reference Model, from the Communication Infrastructure and Application Platforms to the Application.
 Hardware Nodes and Network Devices need to interface to other Nodes and Devices through published Interfaces.
 These can be described with Unified Modeling Language (UML) Ports that can be used to describe aspects of the interface such as IP Addresses and Protocols.
 These describe the physical or virtual connections between the various pieces of hardware that make up the system.

 Learn More: Deployment Diagram

-The Specification Manager is a powerful tool for working with lists or catalogs of elements including the elements that make up the Technical Reference Model and provides a Word Processor or Spreadsheet like interface for entering, maintaining and viewing elements.
-Servers, Network Devices, Operating Systems, Containers, Applications and Infrastructure and Application Services and Interfaces can all be created and viewed as a catalog and detailed descriptions and a range of properties can be added directly through the interface.
-Changing an elements details in the Specification Manager will change them in all other places in the repository such as Deployment and Component diagrams and windows.
-The Specification Manager can be used with group of elements and shields a user from needing to know about the underlying representation as they are simply working with a list as they would in their favorite Spreadsheet or Word Processor.
+The Specification Manager is a powerful tool for working with lists or catalogs of elements, including the elements that make up the Technical Reference Model.
+It provides a word processor or spreadsheet interface for entering, maintaining and viewing elements.
+Servers, Network Devices, Operating Systems, Containers, Applications and Infrastructure, and Application Services and Interfaces can all be created and viewed as a catalog, and detailed descriptions and a range of properties can be added directly through the interface.
+Changing an element details in the Specification Manager will change them in all other places in the repository, such as Deployment and Component diagrams and windows.
+The Specification Manager can be used with groups of elements and shields a user from needing to know about the underlying representation, as they are simply working with a list as they would in their favorite spreadsheet or word processor tool.